Anne de Montmorency, 1st Duke of Montmorency: Path to disgrace

-On 11 October 1540, the Holy Roman Emperor decided to award the duchy of Milan to his son the future Philip II of Spain.
-Thus, François was to give up all his conquests in Italy, and reconstitute the defunct duché de Bourgogne which had been integrated into the royal domain as a dowry to be gifted by the Emperor to his son.
+On 11 October 1540, the Holy Roman Emperor decided to award the duchy of Milan to his son, the future Philip II of Spain.
+Thus, François was to give up all his conquests in Italy, and reconstitute the defunct duchy of Burgundy which had been integrated into the royal domain as a dowry to be gifted by the Emperor to his son.
 François was enraged at the betrayal, and took out his frustrations on Montmorency.
 It was Montmorency, François alleged, who had allowed the Emperor to present this diplomatic embarrassment to him.
 Montmorency was forced to withdraw from court when the news arrived.

 Not a month had passed since this news arrived in France than the king forbade his secretaries to use the cyphers Montmorency had provided them.
 Montmorency, believing himself disgraced, asked François for permission to retire from court but François told him he still had use of his services.
 Indeed he staged something of a revival in his fortunes in early 1541, with the Imperial ambassador reporting that his credit had increased.
 It was ephemeral, by April he was reported to be at the mercy of the king's mistress, the duchess d'Étampes at court, his credit decreasing daily.
-Fully aware of this, Montmorency advised the lieutenant-general of Piemonte Langey to send his correspondence to Marshal Annebault in future.
+Fully aware of this, Montmorency advised the lieutenant-general of Piedmont Langey to send his correspondence to Marshal Annebault in future.